OverviewPalon de la Mare SW Flank Normal Route

 ...and don't forget to eat the spectacular hut's main course: i Pizzoccheri della Valtellina!!!!

-When to climbMountaineering: usually the best period goes from the middle of June to the middle of September.
+When to climbMountaineering: usually the best period goes from June to the middle of September.

 Ski-Mountaineering: from March to May